subhash-ardent/hccc-web/docs/common-practices.md

 * Currently all model classes are created under `src/app/models`.
 Later these models will be moved under specific modules

 ### Services
 * Most services are created under `arc/app/services`.
-Module specific services are created user `<module-dir>/services`
+Module specific services are created under `<module-dir>/services`

 ### Angular Material and Flexbox
-1. Use Route Material Design and Flexbox User Interface.
+1. Use Material Design and angular flex-layout for User Interface.
 2. Material components are imported/exported in `src/app/material.modules.ts` and this module can be imported into other modules that has use Material Components

 ### Route Guards